myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T09:12:18.964Z
+>
+> Yeah GIFs uploaded from your photo gallery will also work if you see it from deck.blue :)

+But because of the spec of the official API, only GIFs of 1M or less can be uploaded.
+So if you are uploading GIF images that are slightly larger in size, you will need to compress them!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-30T04:24:08.934Z
 >
 > deck.blue uses the official API to upload GIFs, but uses tricks to play this.